JohnNelsonNumber2/1e-docs/README.md

-# dexcode-help
+# SCALE-help
-Help for all things Dexcode (a.k.a.
+Help for all things SCALE (a.k.a.
 SCALE) from [1E Limited / 1E Inc.](https://www.1e.com)

 ## Documentation Index

 - [Syntax](./README_Syntax.md)
-How to write dexcode
+How to write SCALE
 - [Functions](./README_Functions.md)
 Extensions to the SQLite language used by the 1E Client
 - [Methods](./README_Methods.md)